rodekruis/phl_storm_surge_risk/README.md

 Obviously, this method can be used also non-locally, e.g. by running it as cronjob on a Virtual Machine.

 - Install Docker
 - Clone this directory through
-- Change `pipeline/lib/flood_model/secrets.py.template` to `pipeline/lib/flood_model/secrets.py` and fill in the necessary secrets.
+- Change `secrets.env.template` to `secrets.env` and fill in the necessary secrets.
 Particularly fill in for
   - GLOSSIS_USER: retrieve from someone who knows
   - GLOSSIS_PW: retrieve from someone who knows

 - Go to the root folder of the repository
 - Build and run Docker image: `docker-compose up --build`
 - (Optional) When you are finished, to remove any docker container(s) run: `docker-compose down`

 ### 2. Github Actions
 Getting its secrets from Github Secrets.